 Carl Albert State College does not automatically award student loans.
-Federal Direct Student Loans (Subsidized, Unsubsidized, and Parent PLUS Loans) are available for eligible students.
+Federal Direct Student Loans (Subsidized, Unsubsidized, and Parent PLUS Loans) are available for eligible students upon request.
 To request a loan, students must login to their myCarlAlbert to request a loan.
-If our office determines that you are eligible for a student loan, you will receive an emailed award letter with the amount you can borrow.
+If our office determines that you are eligible for a student loan, you will receive an emailed offer letter with the amount you can borrow.

 Note: You must be enrolled in at least 6 credit hours each semester to be eligible for a student loan.

 If you have been awarded a Federal Direct Student Loan you must be aware of the following information:

 You must complete Entrance Counseling (EC) and a Master Promissory Note (MPN) with the Department of Education before your loan can be disbursed.
 These are completed online at http://StudentAid.gov.
 The CASC Office of Financial Aid will be notified electronically when these have been completed.
 You must have an FSA ID and username to access studentaid.gov.
 If you do not have an FSA ID or do not remember yours, please visit FSA ID for assistance.

 There is a DEADLINE for student loans.
 The Office of Financial Aid must receive the Student Loan Request, EC, MPN, AND loan acceptance by the Wednesday before finals week in order to receive the loan awarded for that semester.

 –Summer 2022 Deadline: July 20th

-The loan amounts shown on your Award Letter are the amounts you are eligible to borrow for the semester or academic year you requested.
+The loan amounts shown on your Offer Letter are the amounts you are eligible to borrow for the semester or academic year you requested.

 If you are enrolled less than full time, the amount of your loan could be reduced based on your total Cost of Attendance.
 If you drop below six hours before your loan has been disbursed, you may not be eligible for any or part of the remaining loan you were awarded.